LCOGT/neoexchange/README.md

 ## History

+### 1.5.5

+Switch over telescope at Cerro Tololo (W85) to Sinistro.
+Increase the InterProposal Priority (IPP) value for requests at McDonald (V37).
+Switch imports to newer pySLALIB module.

+### 1.5.4

+Update for LCO rebranding.

 ### 1.5.3

 Switch over 2 telescopes at South Africa (K91 & K92) to Sinistro.
 Filter out proposals with <10 blocks from the block efficiency plot.